G1OJS/NECBOL/README.md

 See the file minimal_example_dipole_with_detailed_comments.py in the examples folder for a minimal explanation of how to use this framework.
 Browse the other examples as needed, and see the comments in the nec_lib/*.py files which are currently being written.

-## Next steps / future plans
-- add more geometry elements
-- **check through my implementation of NEC grounds to make sure I have the most useful ones covered and the card logic correct**
-- tidy up optimiser text output when not using tty
-- optimiser
-    - polarisation purity
-    - current on a certain segment
-    - feedline current (needs a feedline object tagged)
-    - stretch / warp / sheer the 3D geometry
-- Add gamma feeds?
-Does this need a component?
-Look at adding squalo maybe.
-    - this links to adding models for feedline and common mode current minimisation in optimiser.
-- Wireframe viewer
-    - arrow pointing to specified gain direction
-    - arrow pointing to max gain direction (with dBi & maybe F/B)
-- Clutter / environment objects
-    - dielectric slab (for brick walls, GRP panels etc)
-    - other antennas
 - Automated A/B compares
     - Over ground vs free space
     - With / without specified feature